ECW (WWE brand): History

 The ECW brand was initially produced differently from WWE's other brands.
 For televised events, the main ring-facing cameras were placed on a different location in the arena while the wrestling ring itself featured an ECW logo on the mat and blank turnbuckle covers.
 The male performers were referred to "Extremists" instead of "Superstars" while female performers were called "Vixens" rather than Divas.
 However, the brand steadily began being produced following the same format of the other brands and as opposed to the original promotion match rules, such as count outs and disqualifications, were now standard.
 Matches featuring the rule set of the original promotion were then classified as being contested under "Extreme Rules" and were only fought when specified.

 Former ECW owner Paul Heyman served as the on-air ECW Representative until December to Dismember, when Heyman was relieved from both his on and off-air duties with WWE.
 After Heyman left in late 2006, there was no ECW authority figure until August 14, 2007, when Armando Estrada was announced as the General Manager.
 On June 3, 2008, Estrada was replaced by Theodore Long.
 On the April 7, 2009 edition of ECW, it was announced that Long was returning to SmackDown to fulfill the role of General Manager.
 From this point, the Interim General Manager was named as Tiffany, who took over as full-time General Manager on the June 30 episode.

 On October 16, 2007, a "talent exchange" was started between the SmackDown! and ECW brands, allowing their respective talent to appear on either brand.
-On the September 8, 2008 episode of Raw, it was announced a "talent exchange" was started between the Raw and ECW brands, allowing their respective talent to appear on either brand.
+On the September 8, 2008 episode of Raw, it was announced a "talent exchange" was started also for the Raw brand with ECW, allowing their respective talent to appear on either brand whenever they feel like.
 Following the 2009 WWE draft, both of these talent exchanges were quietly dropped.

 On February 2, 2010, WWE Chairman Vince McMahon announced that ECW would be going off the air and would air its final episode on February 16.
 The final match on the show was an extreme rules match where Ezekiel Jackson defeated ECW Champion Christian.